prostudy/calculadatos/README.md

 <a name="license" />
 #LICENSE
-Ionic is licensed under the MIT Open Source license.
+CalculaDatos is licensed under the MIT Open Source license.
 For more information, see the LICENSE file in this repository.